Jasleen-Kaur0711/Practical-template/README.md

 # Practical-template
-Anew code is being written in this file
+A new code is being written in this file